Support for those affected by sexual violence

 Train the trainer programme for MHPSS professionals

-In the Democratic Republic of Congo sexual violence, with the aim of disrupting societies, is very prevalent.
-ARQ National Psychotrauma Centre developed training programmes focusing on sexual violence and on self-care for HEAL Africa and Cordaid's psychologists and care workers.
+In the Democratic Republic of Congo, sexual violence to disrupt societies, is very prevalent.
+ARQ National Psychotrauma Centre developed training programmes focusing on sexual violence and self-care for HEAL Africa and Cordaid's psychologists and mental health care professionals.

 95% of SGBV survivors are women